Skip to content

 let myName = lmsAPI.GetStudentName();

-/* Split on the comma: ["Last", " First"] */
+/* Split the name on the comma into an array: ["Last", " First"] */

 let array = myName.split(',');

-/* Reassemble as "First Last".
+/* Reassemble as "First Last" with a space between.

 let newName = array[1].trim() + ' ' + array[0].trim(); */